SAP open to acquisitions in Asia, to hire more in China, India

-HONG KONG Germany's SAP AG, the world's biggest maker of business software, is open to acquisitions in Asia and plans to hire more in the fast-growing China and India markets, a senior executive said on Monday.
+HONG KONG Germany's SAP AG (SAPG.DE), the world's biggest maker of business software, is open to acquisitions in Asia and plans to hire more in the fast-growing China and India markets, a senior executive said on Monday.

 While there was limited impact from the economic woes in the United States and Europe, SAP expected Asia to contribute more to overall revenue in coming quarters, said Stephen Watts, president of SAP Asia-Pacific and Japan, at the Reuters China Investment Summit.